-- 1. A district-wide homework policy has been developed for each school in the district. - 2.
-Each teacher will discuss the homework policy with the students at the beginning of the course. - 3.
-Students should expect to be assigned up to two and one half-hours of homework per week for academic classes; more may be required for college prep students.
+- A district-wide homework policy has been developed for each school in the district. - 2.
+Each teacher will discuss the homework policy with the students at the beginning of the course. - Students should expect to be assigned up to two and one half-hours of homework per week for academic classes; more may be required for college prep students.
 SEE COURSE DESCRIPTIONS IN PLANNING GUIDE. - 4.
 Students who do not turn in their homework on the date due may be assigned to after school tutoring.
-Students not attending tutoring may receive detention.